Cleveland Torso Murderer

-The Cleveland Torso Murderer, also known as the Mad Butcher of Kingsbury Run, was an unidentified serial killer who operated in Cleveland, Ohio, United States, in the 1930s.
+The Cleveland Torso Murderer, also known as the Mad Butcher of Kingsbury Run, was an unidentified serial killer who operated in Cleveland, Ohio, United States, during the 1930s.
 The killings were characterized by the dismemberment of thirteen known victims and the disposal of their remains in the impoverished neighborhood of Kingsbury Run.
-Most victims came from an area east of Kingsbury Run called "The Roaring Third" or "Hobo Jungle", known for its bars, gambling dens, brothels, and vagrants.
+Most victims came from an area east of Kingsbury Run called "The Roaring Third" or "Hobo Jungle", known for its bars, gambling dens, brothels and vagrants.

 Despite an investigation of the murders, which at one time was led by famed lawman Eliot Ness, the murderer was never apprehended.
-In 2024, the Cuyahoga County Medical Examiner's Office teamed up with the DNA Doe Project to exhume some of the victims and use investigative genetic genealogy to identify them.
+In 2024, the Cuyahoga County Medical Examiner's Office teamed up with the DNA Doe Project to exhume some of the unidentified victims and use investigative genetic genealogy to determine their identities.

 Murders

 Cleveland police searching for human remains, September 1936.

 The official number of murders attributed to the Cleveland Torso Murderer is twelve, although recent research has shown there could have been as many as twenty or more.
 The twelve known victims were killed between 1935 and 1938.
-Some investigators, including lead detective Peter Merylo, believed that there may have been thirteen or more victims in the Cleveland, Youngstown, and Pittsburgh areas between the 1920s and 1950s.
-Two strong candidates for addition to the "official" list are the unknown victim nicknamed the "Lady of the Lake", found on September 5, 1934, and Robert Robertson, found on July 22, 1950.
+Some investigators, including lead detective Peter Merylo, believed that there may have been thirteen or more victims in the Cleveland, Youngstown and Pittsburgh areas between the 1920s and 1950s.
+Two strong candidates for addition to the "official" list are the unknown victim nicknamed the "Lady of the Lake", found on September 5, 1934; and Robert Robertson, found on July 22, 1950.

-The victims of the Torso Murderer were usually drifters whose identities were never determined, although there were a few exceptions.
-Victims numbers 2, 3, and 8 were identified as Edward Andrassy, Florence Polillo, and possibly Rose Wallace, respectively.
+Victims of the Torso Murderer were usually drifters whose identities were never determined, although there were a few exceptions.
+Victims numbers 2, 3 and 8 were identified as Edward Andrassy, Florence Polillo and possibly Rose Wallace, respectively.
 Andrassy and Polillo were both identified by their fingerprints, while Wallace was tentatively identified via her dental records.
-The victims appeared to be lower class individuals–easy prey during the Great Depression.
-Many were known as "working poor", who had nowhere else to live but the ramshackle shanty towns, or "Hoovervilles", in the area known as the Cleveland Flats.
+The victims appeared to be lower class individuals – easy prey during the Great Depression.
+Many were known as "working poor" who had nowhere else to live but the ramshackle shanty towns, or "Hoovervilles", in the area known as the Cleveland Flats.

-The Torso Murderer always beheaded and often dismembered their victims, occasionally severing the victim's torso in half or severing their appendages.
+The Torso Murderer always decapitated and often dismembered his victims, occasionally severing the victim's torso in half or severing his or her appendages.
 In many cases the cause of death was the decapitation or dismemberment itself.
 Most of the male victims were castrated.
 Some victims showed evidence of chemical treatment being applied to their bodies, which caused the skin to become red, tough and leathery.
 Many were found after a considerable period of time following their deaths, occasionally in excess of a year.
 In an era when forensic science was largely in its infancy, these factors further complicated identification, especially since the heads were often undiscovered.